The team who guides PIWHA as officers and directors are an experienced group of individuals.

 Walter Leck, President

-Walter Leck is the president of George Leck & Son Incorporated, the largest independently owned and operated solid waste and recycling hauling company in Bucks County.
+Walter Leck is the president of Leck Waste Services & Clifford Hill Sanitation Transfer Station the largest independently owned and operated solid waste and recycling hauling company headquartered in Bucks County.
 Walter founded the company in 1972; shortly after, a local hauler he had previously worked for decided to sell his company and Walter and his father decided to purchase it.
 The company has grown from a one truck operation serving his hometown, Newtown, to more than 50 trucks serving Bucks, Eastern Montgomery and Northeast Philadelphia counties.
 Walter’s sons, Patrick and Jason, joined the company in the 90’s and his wife and step-mother also work for the company, making it a true “family owned and operated” business.

 Additionally, since 1994 Mr. Leck has owned Target Service Equipment Corporation, a company that specializes in the sales and service of municipal solid waste and recycling equipment.
 Mr. Leck has worked tirelessly in promoting the interests of independent waste haulers regarding regulations that effect the waste industry, both proposed and enacted, by the local, county and state government.
 He has worked closely with the Pennsylvania Department of Environmental Protection.
 From 1995 to 2013, Walter served on the Bucks County Solid Waste Advisory Committee, and he was a member of the Newtown Environmental Advisory Council for more than two years.
 Walter served for seven years as vice-president of PIWHA.
 Currently he is the President of PIWHA, a position he has held for more than 10 years.